Kimahriman/hdfs-native/README.md

 # Native Rust HDFS client
-This is an experimental HDFS client written natively in Rust.
-Several basic features are working, however it is not nearly as robust and the real HDFS client.
+This is an HDFS client written natively in Rust.
+Most major features are working, but it does not support every single client config.

 ## Supported HDFS features
 Here is a list of currently supported and unsupported but possible future features.